UM-KevinHe/DeepLearningKL/README.md

 ## Tutorials

 We have provided two kinds of tutorials.
-One kind of them is designed as a **dictionary**, containing a detailed and comprehensive introduction of all common usages related to the software ().
+One kind of them is designed as a **dictionary**, containing a detailed and comprehensive introduction of all common usages related to the software (<a href="https://nbviewer.org/github/UM-KevinHe/DeepLearningKL/blob/main/Software_Tutorial.ipynb">tutorial</a>).
 For the other one, it contains a series of small tutorials, aiming at teaching users how to apply specific models in our software, you can see **Models** below for more information.

 ## Data
 <table>